veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

 - [KhanAcademy - Polarization of light, linear and circular](https://www.khanacademy.org/science/physics/light-waves/introduction-to-light-waves/v/polarization-of-light-linear-and-circular): Explanation of different polarization states and their applications.
 ```

-## Creating and Manipulating polarization States
+## Creating and Manipulating Polarization States
 We have seen how Maxwell's equations allow the existence of plane waves with many different states of polarization.
 But how can we create these states, and how do these states manifest themselves?

 Natural light often does not have a definite polarization.
 Instead, the polarization fluctuates rapidly with time.